-- b) a summary report annually, with appropriate analysis and any recommendations where required. - 33.
-Academic Board will include data on staff academic misconduct in its annual academic risk report to the Audit and Risk Committee.
+- a) following the resolution of specific instances, with appropriately de-identified information - b) a summary report annually, with appropriate analysis and any recommendations where required. - 33.
+The Academic Board will include data on staff academic misconduct in its annual academic risk report to the Audit and Risk Committee.